LEED Gold Building

 ¹ The hydronic geo-exchange heating and cooling system is complex.
 Twenty-nine (29) 300-foot wells were drilled, then tubing was installed in each well.
 At depth, the fluid in these tubes, based on propylene glycol, becomes ground temperature at -59 degrees.
 Heat pumps then circulate the fluid into the building’s heating and cooling system.
 Using the ground’s natural temperature gives the building system a “head start” as it does not require as much energy to keep occupants comfortable.
 City Hall does not require a “chiller,” eliminating not only the initial expense, but also the power it would use, any upkeep and the end-of-life disposal costs of an air-conditioning system.
 For heating, the ground-source heat pumps need only to modestly increase the temperature.

-For an expanded view any photos in the gallery or to initiate the photo array, click on any picture.
+For an expanded view of any photos in the gallery or to initiate the photo array, click on any picture.